Glutexo/ecommerce-products/README.md

 represent a shopping cart.
 Instances of both classes can be printed out.
 `Product` prints its name and price, `Cart` prints the sum of its products.

-A sample script is included.
-It can be run by `rake sample` task.

 ### Example

 ```ruby